-EXPLORER is a positron emission tomography (PET) scanner that produces 3D pictures of the entire human body.
+EXPLORER is a positron emission tomography (PET) scanner that produces three-dimensional (3D) pictures of the entire human body.

 The scanner was designed in 2017 by engineers and researchers from multiple institutions, including UC Davis Biomedical Engineering, the University of Pennsylvania and the US Department of Energy’s Lawrence Berkeley National Laboratory.

-The first EXPLORER PET scanner was manufactured in May 2018 and produced its first images in November of the same year.
-It will be installed in early-2019 for research applications at the UC Davis Medical Center in Sacramento, California.
+The first EXPLORER PET scanner was manufactured in May 2018 and produced its first images in November that year.
+It will be installed in early 2019 for research applications at the UC Davis Medical Centre in Sacramento, California.

-The PET scanner’s development was supported by a five-year $15.5m funding awarded by the National Institute of Health (NIH) director’s Transformative Research Award in September 2015.
+In September 2015, the PET scanner’s development received five-year $15.5m funding from the National Institute of Health (NIH) director’s Transformative Research Award.

 The project also received substantial financial support for initial research and electronics development from the National Cancer Institute (NCI) and the National Institute of Biomedical Imaging and Bioengineering (NIBIB).

-The mini-EXPLORER II animal PET/CT scanner was installed at the UC Davis School of Veterinary Medicine in February 2018 for scanning animals.
+In February 2018, the mini-EXPLORER II animal PET/CT scanner was installed at the UC Davis School of Veterinary Medicine for scanning animals.

-The EXPLORER total-body PET scanner project consortium awarded a contract in January 2017 to two industry partners, including United Imaging Healthcare (UIH) America and SensL Technologies to fabricate the scanner for humans.
+In January 2017, the EXPLORER total-body PET scanner project consortium awarded a contract to two industry partners, United Imaging Healthcare (UIH) America and SensL Technologies, to fabricate the scanner for humans.

-UIH was responsible to build the scanner, while SensL supplied the detectors.
+UIH was responsible for building the scanner, while SensL supplied the detectors.

 The cylindrical EXPLORER total-body scanner combines PET and X-ray computed tomography (CT) imaging technologies to produce images with high temporal resolution.

-A total of 40 rings are present in the scanner along with 48 modular block detectors.
-The ring diameter is approximately 80cm and the spatial resolution is 4mm.
+A total of 40 rings and 48 modular block detectors are present in the scanner.
+The ring diameter is around 80cm and the spatial resolution is 4mm.
 The device has an acceptance angle of 46°.

-With an axial field of view (FOV) of 194cm, the scanner provides PET images through around 500,000 detector elements.
+The scanner has an axial field of view of 194cm and provides PET images through around 500,000 detector elements.

-The PET scanner is said to perform total-body scanning up to 40 times better than existing commercial scanners, performing 3D scans of the whole body within 30 seconds.
-The fast-scanning ability of the scanner avoids the need for anaesthesia when scanning young children.
+It is claimed to perform total-body scanning up to 40 times better than existing commercial scanners, performing 3D scans of the whole body within 30 seconds.
+Its fast-scanning ability avoids the need for anaesthesia when scanning young children.

 In addition, the unit incorporates modern solid-state silicon photomultiplier light sensors to provide high-resolution images.